Squagward/slate-1/source/includes/_rendering.md

 time we also create a "exampleImportStep" variable that starts of at 0.
 Then, every time we render to the screen, we increment this step variable by 1.

-This variable is used when it is passed into the `RenderLib.getRainbow(step)` method, which produces rotating colors, which we then use as the color for the drawString method.
+This variable is used when it is passed into the `Renderer.getRainbow(step)` method, which produces rotating colors, which we then use as the color for the drawString method.

 ### Dynamic positioning